systemd-boot, sd-boot — A simple UEFI boot manager

 The boot manager integrates with the systemctl command to implement features such as systemctl reboot --boot-loader-entry=… (for rebooting into a specific boot menu entry, i.e. "reboot into Windows") and systemctl reboot --boot-loader-menu=… (for rebooting into the boot loader menu), by implementing the Boot Loader Interface.
 See systemctl(1) for details.

-An EFI variable set by the boot loader informs the OS about the ESP partition used
+An EFI variable set by the boot loader informs the OS about the EFI System Partition used

 during boot.
-This is then used to automatically mount the correct ESP partition to
+This is then used to automatically mount the correct EFI System Partition to

 /boot/ during OS runtime.
 See